 It may be simpler to rely on prepared food on the supermarket shelf, but the result of this approach could be rising veterinarian bills and eventually heartbreak from the early loss of a pet.
 The variety of health problems that are the direct result of feeding your dog commercial food may make you decide it is not worth the risk or the trouble.

-Dogs and cats who are fed a steady diet of commercial pet food often suffer from a gastrointestinal disease, which isn’t surprising, given the number of “mystery” items in the food, including scrapings from the slaughterhouse floor, that aren’t even edible, and therefore, indigestible.
+Dogs and cats who are fed a steady diet of commercial pet food often suffer from a gastrointestinal disease, which isn’t surprising, given the number of “mystery” items in the food, including scrapings from the slaughterhouse floor, that isn’t even edible, and therefore, indigestible.
 If pets are fed these foods from an early age, they can develop an allergy or sensitivity to the food that is shown by diarrhea or vomiting.

 If you make your own pet foods, it may even be cheaper than feeding your dog these deadly concoctions from a can.
 Liver and kidney disease occurs with alarming frequency in cats and dogs.
 These conditions are rare in cats and dogs that are fed regular meat and not food from a can.
 In addition, heart disease also rarely occurs among owner-fed dogs and cats.